GabrielKuka/HarryFultzLibrary/README.md

 </dl>
 </dd>

 Each student in the school owns a profile.
-At the profile basic data of the user will be shown like: Username, email, date of birth etc. The profile is composed of three main tabs: Borrowed books, denied books and requested books.
+The profile page shows basic information like: Username, email, date of birth etc. The profile is composed of three main tabs: Borrowed books, denied books and requested books.
 At the first tab, all the books that user has borrowed will be shown.
 At the second tab, books that were denied by the administrator to be borrowed will be shown.
 At the third tab, books that the student has requested to borrow but has yet to receive an answer will be shown.
 &nbsp;